GLAS1/GLAS1.github.io/index.md

 show_tile: false
 ---

-Our site hosts information about our project including detailed requirements and sprint planning notes.
+Our site hosts information about our project, including detailed requirements and architecture design, as well as each team member's personal developer notebook.